History of slavery in New York (state): Initial group of slaves

 In 1613, Juan (Jan) Rodriguez from Santo Domingo became the first non-indigenous person to settle in what was then known as New Amsterdam.
 Of Portuguese and West African descent, he was a free man.
+Juan Rodriguez played a pivotal role in the early trading and cultural exchanges between European settlers and local Indigenous communities.

 Systematic slavery began in 1626, when eleven captive Africans arrived on a Dutch West India Company ship in the New Amsterdam harbor.
 Historian Ira Berlin called them Atlantic Creoles who had European and African ancestry and spoke many languages.
 In some cases, they attained their European heritage in Africa when European traders conceived children with African women.
 Some were Africans who were crew members on ships and some came from ports of the Americas.
 (Note: The Dutch engaged in battles with the Spanish and French as they sought to have a hold on the slave trade and they would keep people of color as war prizes, with no distinction between those who may have been slaves, and those who were free crew members.)
 Their first names—like Paul, Simon, and John—indicated if they had European heritage.
 Their last names indicated where they came from, like Portuguese, d'Congo, or d'Angola.
 People from the Congo or Angola were known for their mechanical skills and docile manners.
 Six slaves had names that indicated a connection with New Amsterdam, such as Manuel Gerritsen, which he likely received after their arrival in New Amsterdam and to differentiate from repeated first names.
 Men were laborers who worked the fields, built forts and roads, and performed other forms of labor.
 According to the principle of partus sequitur ventrem adopted from southern colonies, children born to enslaved women were considered born into slavery, regardless of the ethnicity or status of the father.

 Jacob van Meurs, Novum Amsterodamum [New Amsterdam], 1671.
 In the center of the picture a man hangs by his middle, suspended by a hook in his ribs, a usual punishment for runaway slaves.

 In February 1644, the eleven slaves petitioned Willem Kieft, the director general for the colony, for their freedom.
 This was a time when there were skirmishes with Native American people and the Dutch wanted blacks to help protect their settlements and did not want the slaves to join the Native Americans.
 These eleven slaves and their spouses – including Reytory Angola – were granted partial freedom, where they could buy land and a home and earn a wage from their master, and later full freedom.
 Their children remained in slavery.
 By 1664, the original eleven slaves, as well as other slaves who had attained half-freedom, for a total of at least 30 black landowners, lived on Manhattan near the Fresh Water Pond.